-3. Own funds
+3. Own Funds

-The prudential regulation, known as Basel 3, contained in Directive 2013/36/EU and Regulation (EU) no. 575/2013 were applicable to banks and investment firms from 1 January 2014.
+The prudential regulation contained in Directive 2013/36/EU and Regulation (EU) no. 575/2013 were applicable to banks and investment firms from 1 January 2014.
 These rules and regulations were implemented within the European Union through the Regulatory Technical Standards and Implementing Technical Standards issued by the EBA.
 In Italy, application of the new regulatory framework was introduced through the issue and/or revision of the following Bank of Italy Circulars: